ThanhDuy21110759/Cloudproject/README.md

 # Cloud Computing project - Group 5

 E-Commerce Website is main with many function includes:
-- Shopcart: contain LineItems(Product, Amount) when Customer adding to cart
+- Shopcart: contain LineItems(Product, Amount) when Customer adding to Cart.
+- Statistics: for week, month and Best seller (base on Bill from Shop).
+- Filter, Search Product.
+- Recommendation Product base on Bill for each Customer.
+- Comment and Rating.
+- Buying process (All, In Queue, Confirm, Complete, Cancel Bill) for Customer.
+- Product management and Confirm Bill for Customer by Shop rule.

 ### Technology:
 - Front end: HTML, CSS, Js